-He made his way down to the Circular Quay and to Goldfields House where Hansson had offices on the 24th floor.
-He was too early for the appointment so he sat in a small café that overlooked the busy harbour and had a cup of black tea.
-Ferries crisscrossing the harbour taking people to and from the north side of the harbour.
+He made his way down to the quay and to Goldfields House where Berglund had offices on the 24th floor.
+He was too early for the appointment so he sat and had a cup of tea in a small café that overlooked the busy harbour.
+Ferries criss-crossing the harbour taking people to and from the north side of the harbour.

-While he killed time, he wondered about the mystery nuggets.
-What was the connection, did Hansson have a hand in this or had missed something that may make sense.
+While he killed time he wondered about the mystery nuggets.
+What was the connection, did Berglund have a hand in this or had missed something that may make sense.

-Soon it was time for the meeting with Hansson, he had grown to like him but not trust him yet.
+Soon it was time for the meeting with Berglund, he had grown to like him but not trust him yet.

-The offices of Hansson and Auger were impressively Scandanavian in design.
+The offices of Berglund and Auger were made to be impressively plush.
 The board room had a floor to ceiling glass wall giving a panoramic view of the harbour.
 Robert felt very out of place in this corporate temple.
 An assistant asked Robert if he would like coffee or tea.
 He asked for strong black tea with two sugars.

-On the board room table were geological maps of the exploration permits that Robert held and other maps to the north of his permits.
-Each map had a set of geologist reports and handwritten notes and coloured lines indicating known yields from government reports from the 1800s.
+On the board room table were geological maps of the exploration permits he held and other permits to the north of his permits.
+Each map had a set of geologist reports and the maps had handwritten notes and coloured lines indicating known yields for government reports from the 1800's.

-Robert's respect for this man began to rise as he could see that Hansson was not a fool.
+Robert's respect for this man began to rise as he could see that Berglund was not a fool.

-Robert sipped on his tea as Hansson outline the extent of his project.
-He knew that Robert held all the cards the biggest of them being the Permits that covered the Rose of England mine.
+Robert sipped on his tea as Berglund outline the extent of his project.
+He knew that Robert held all the cards, the biggest of them being the Exploration Permits that covered the Rose of England mine.

-"Well what do you think Mr Crane?" said Hansson.
-Robert was about to reply when the door of the board room opened and a shabbily dressed man entered the room.
+"Well what do you think Mr Crane?" said Berglund.
+Robert was about to reply when the door of the board room opened and a well dressed man entered the room.

-"Hello, I'm Inge Auger, Erik's partner".
+"Hello, I'm Inge Auger, Lennard's partner".
 Robert rose from the high-back corporate chair and shook his hand remembering not to crush it.